top of page

 WHAT WE OFFER

-Therapy Works is pleased to offer a variety of Occupational Therapy Services with three professionally trained Occupational Therapists, who are all registered and in good standing with the Canadian Association of Occupational Therapists (CAOT) and all hold a valid licence to practice with the Newfoundland and Labrador Occupational Therapy Board (NLOTB).
+Therapy Works is pleased to offer a variety of Occupational Therapy Services.
+We are registered and in good standing with the Canadian Association of Occupational Therapists (CAOT) and hold a valid licence to practice with the Newfoundland and Labrador Occupational Therapy Board (NLOTB).

 Our services include:

-Functional Assessment: A functional assessment (or Functional Capacity Evaluations) is a medical instrument that is used to objectively identify physical capacities in a variety of functional areas.
+Functional Assessment: A functional assessment (or Functional Capacity Evaluations) is a medical instrument that is used to identify physical capacities in a variety of functional areas objectively.

 Workstation Reviews: A workstation review is utilized to ensure proper ergonomics and body mechanics to decrease the likelihood of injury or harm as a result of completing job demands.